AliiMahmoud/Cloud-DevOps/infrastructure-as-code-challenges/1- Create an EC2 instance in a given VPC/readme.md

     SubnetId: !Ref PublicSubnetID
     ```

-- All you need to do to tell AWS CLI that you are using parameters is to add `--parameters file://path` to your create-stack command
+- All you need to do to tell AWS CLI that you are using parameters by adding `--parameters file://path` to your create-stack command

     ```bash
     aws cloudformation create-stack  --stack-name ec2-vpc-stack --region us-east-1 --template-body file://template.yml --parameters file://parameters.json